dwrobel/flatcam/README.md

 - fixed some bugs related to moving an Gerber object with the aperture table in view
 - added a new parameter in the Edit -> Preferences -> App Preferences named Geo Tolerance.
 This parameter control the level of geometric detail throughout FlatCAM.
 It directly influence the effect of Circle Steps parameter.
 - solved a bug in Excellon Editor that caused app crash when trying to edit a tool in Tool Table due of missing a tool offset
+- updated the ToolPanelize tool so the Gerber panel of type FlatCAMGerber can be isolated like any other FlatCAMGerber object
+- updated the ToolPanelize tool so it can be edited

 5.05.2019